 This type of vinegar has a mild flavor, so you can add it to a variety of foods.

 5. Green Tea

 If you love to drink warm beverages, then you definitely want to pick up some green tea.

 Green tea carries powerful antioxidants that may help prevent cell damage and inflammation.

 If you love earthy flavors, brewing the loose leaf form will provide more flavor than the bagged version.

 Have a warm cup of green tea in the morning or, use cold green tea in smoothies for an extra kick of flavor (try one of our banana ice cream recipes with green tea or matcha powder).

 Dried green or red lentils are great to have because they are full of protein, potassium (helps balance the body’s acidity levels and maintains a consistent blood pressure), and fiber.

 With dried lentils, you don’t need to soak them before cooking, which is a time saver.
 Use red lentils for thick soup recipes and green lentils for rice pilafs, salads, and soups.

 Pick up these up during your next grocery run to help you stay on track with your weight loss goals.
-Look for new healthy recipes to try with these ingredients.
+Look for new healthy recipes (or try a healthy meal plan delivery service if you’re feeling lazy) to try with these ingredients.